jsdelfino/watsonwork-companyinfo/README.md

 named **Examples**, then open the **Apps** tab for that space and add the **Company Info** app to it.

-In the **Examples** space, say "*I'm meeting with IBM tomorrow*".
+In the **Examples** space, say "*I'm meeting with Acme tomorrow*".

-The sample app will react to your mention of IBM by  pro-actively posting back a message with information about the IBM company.
+The sample app will react to your mention of Acme by pro-actively posting back a message with information about the Acme company.

 The application will also output the following log:
 ```